Healthy walking, light jogging, walks in the fresh air. Movement is life. Walking for health, Scandinavian, sports Healthy walking techniques sources

 4. Conclusion

-Healthy running and walking have beneficial properties that are difficult to reproduce with any other types of physical activity.
-First of all, this is a beneficial effect on the cardiovascular system, especially at the level of the smallest vessels - arterioles, venules, capillaries.
-The lack of movement in a modern person leads to desolation and atrophy of a large number of capillaries and impaired blood supply to tissues.
-Properly dosed running and walking opens collapsed, non-functioning capillaries, and also promotes the germination of new capillaries in depleted areas and in areas damaged by the disease, which is especially important.
+Health-improving running and race walking have beneficial properties that are difficult to reproduce by any other type of physical activity.
+First of all, this has a beneficial effect on the cardiovascular system, especially at the level of the smallest vessels - arterioles, venules, capillaries.
+Lack of movement in modern humans leads to desolation and atrophy of a large number of capillaries and disruption of the blood supply to tissues.
+Properly dosed running and walking opens collapsed, non-functioning capillaries, and also promotes the growth of new capillaries in depleted areas and areas damaged by disease, which is especially important.

-Regular training in health-improving running has a positive effect on all parts of the musculoskeletal system, preventing the development of degenerative changes associated with age and physical inactivity.
-Restriction of the inflow of joint fluid (lymph) during hypodynamia leads to malnutrition of cartilage and loss of elasticity of the ligaments, a decrease in the depreciation properties of the joints and the development of arthrosis.
-Cyclic exercises (running, cycling, swimming) increase the flow of lymph to the articular cartilage and intervertebral discs, which is the best prevention of arthrosis and sciatica.
-A positive effect of running on the function of the joints is possible only if adequate (not exceeding the capabilities of the motor apparatus) loads are used, and their gradual increase in the process of training.
+Regular training in recreational running has a positive effect on all parts of the musculoskeletal system, preventing the development of degenerative changes associated with age and physical inactivity.
+Restriction of the flow of joint fluid (lymph) during physical inactivity leads to impaired nutrition of cartilage and loss of elasticity of ligaments, a decrease in the shock-absorbing properties of joints and the development of arthrosis.
+Cyclic exercises (running, cycling, swimming) increase the flow of lymph to articular cartilage and intervertebral discs, which is the best prevention of arthrosis and radiculitis.
+The positive effect of running on joint function is possible only if adequate (not exceeding the capabilities of the musculoskeletal system) loads are used and gradually increased during exercise.

-The concentration of beta-endorphins and met-endorphins, mediators of pain and pleasure, increases.
-Researchers suggest that a similar reaction occurs with all cyclic exercises.
+The concentration of beta-endorphins and met-endorphins - mediators of pain and pleasure - increases.
+Researchers suggest that a similar response occurs with all cycling exercises.
 Self-control during individual training.
-Starting independent physical exercises, everyone should outline for himself not only the most accessible means and training program, but also ...
+When starting independent physical exercise, everyone should outline for themselves not only the most accessible means and training program, but also...

-Walking), - to moderate; continuous running (for well-trained runners at an intensity of 75-80% of the IPC) - to a fairly heavy physical load.
-Super-heavy loads (over 85 ° / o MPC) in health-improving training should not be used, as they quickly lead to fatigue and discoordination of respiratory and circulatory functions (with a possible overstrain of adaptive mechanisms).
+Walking) - to moderate; continuous running (for well-trained runners at an intensity of 75-80% of VO2 max) leads to fairly heavy physical activity.
+Extra-heavy loads (over 85°/about MPC) should not be used in health training, as they quickly lead to fatigue and incoordination of the respiratory and circulatory functions (with possible overstrain of adaptation mechanisms).
 Character...

-As we have already found out, walking and running are the most popular and most affordable means of health training.
-However, data from medical supervision indicate that 25-50% of people who have started a recreational run are forced to either completely stop or interrupt training for a long time due to pain in various parts of the spine or in the joints of the legs.
+As we have already found out, walking and running are the most popular and most accessible means of health training.
+However, medical monitoring data indicate that 25-50% of people who start recreational running are forced to either completely stop or interrupt training for a long time due to pain in various parts of the spine or in the joints of the legs.
 Why is this happening?

-It is known that 70-80% of men over 30 years of age have one or another pathology in the spine.
+It is known that 70-80% of men over 30 years old have one or another pathology in the spine.
 One of the most common hypotheses explaining the origin of such diseases is as follows: naturally, the human musculoskeletal system is adapted to walking on soft ground.
-He also walks in hard shoes on hard surfaces.
-Under these conditions, each step is a kind of blow.
+He also wears hard shoes on hard surfaces.
+Under these conditions, each step represents a kind of blow.
 The shock wave, spreading throughout the body, reaches the intervertebral discs and causes one or another pathology.
 Therefore, before you start race walking, you need to fulfill some requirements, since race walking also has its own technique.

-Recommendations for the prevention of the adverse effects of fast walking (according to experts, it becomes healthy when it is performed at a pace of 120 steps per minute or more) are usually associated with the selection of soft coverings and rational shoes.
+Recommendations for preventing the adverse effects of fast walking (according to experts, it becomes healthy when performed at a pace of 120 steps/min or more) are usually associated with the selection of soft surfaces and rational shoes.
 Indeed, both are very important.
-Walking on soft ground, a garden or forest path, carpeted with foliage, is not only safe (in terms of overload), but also simply pleasant.
-Therefore, you need to think carefully about your training routes, it is best to get to the nearest park or suburban area.
+Walking on soft ground, garden or forest paths covered with a carpet of foliage is not only safe (from the point of view of overload), but also simply pleasant.
+Therefore, you need to think carefully about your training routes; it is best to get to the nearest park or suburban area.

-The stiffness of the ground can also be compensated by increasing the cushioning properties of the shoe.
-It is necessary to put foam rubber insoles of various softness and thickness into shoes, wear thick woolen socks.
-Shoes with flexible, flexible soles are best suited.
-This allows you to include in the work all the numerous joints of the tarsus and metatarsus, to activate the relatively small muscles of the foot.
-If the shoes have a hard sole and especially tight lacing, then when walking, almost only the ankle joint works, which contributes to the overload of various parts of the foot, and impedes blood circulation.
+The hardness of the ground can also be compensated for by enhancing the shock-absorbing properties of the shoes.
+It is necessary to put foam insoles of different softness and thickness into shoes, and wear thick woolen socks.
+Shoes with elastic, flexible soles are best.
+This allows you to engage all the numerous joints of the tarsus and metatarsus and activate the relatively small muscles of the foot.
+If shoes have a hard sole and especially tight lacing, then when walking almost only the ankle joint works, which contributes to overload of various parts of the foot and impedes blood circulation.

-In addition to shoes and the quality of the track, walking technique deserves attention.
+In addition to shoes and the quality of the route, walking technique also deserves attention.
 Rational walking dramatically reduces shaking and shock waves.
 It is necessary to minimize (it is impossible to completely avoid them) vertical movements of the body when walking.
 It is they who mainly generate pulsating overloads and microvibrations.
-Therefore, there is no need to rush to separate the heel of the pushing leg from the support - this should happen after the free leg has passed the vertical.
-Otherwise, the so-called vertical walking is observed, in which the center of mass of the body moves up and down by about 5-9 cm at each step.
-Late separation of the heel allows you to direct the repulsion more forward than up.
+Therefore, there is no need to rush to separate the heel of the pushing leg from the support - this should happen after the free leg passes the vertical.
+Otherwise, so-called vertical walking is observed, in which the center of body mass moves up and down at each step by about 5-9 cm.
+Later heel separation allows the push-off to be directed more forward than upward.

 Strict control over your movements is especially necessary in the first lessons.
-In the future, gradually - rather quickly - the necessary skill is developed.
-It is so strong and precise that the on and off times of individual muscles (when walking under normal conditions) can vary by only thousandths of a second.
-Proper walking is beautiful.
+In the future, gradually - quite quickly - the necessary skill is developed.
+It is so strong and precise that the time it takes for individual muscles to turn on and off (when walking under normal conditions) can vary by only thousandths of a second.
+Walking correctly is beautiful.
 There is a feeling of non-stop, smooth body movements.
-Steps are no longer perceived as separate motor acts, and each movement naturally flows into the overall rhythm.
+Steps are no longer perceived as separate motor acts, and each movement naturally flows into the general rhythm.
 Among other things, such walking is very economical.
 The energy saved at each step allows you to significantly increase the range of transitions.
-Walking brings the greatest healing effect when its duration is increased to an hour, and the regularity of classes is up to 5-6 times a week, and on one of the days off the load doubles.
-The minimum rate of classes is 3 times a week for 30 minutes.
-You can practice at any time that is more convenient for you.
-It should only be remembered that there should be a break of at least 30 minutes between running training and eating.
-You should not turn recreational walking into sports, increasing the speed and distance.
+Walking brings the greatest health benefits when its duration is increased to an hour, and the regularity of exercise is up to 5-6 times a week, and on one of the days off the load doubles.
+The minimum rate of training is 3 times a week for 30 minutes.
+You can exercise at any time when it is more convenient for you.
+You just need to remember that there should be a break of at least 30 minutes between running training and eating.
+You should not turn recreational walking into sports walking by increasing speed and distance.
 You can and should train all year round.
-If the air temperature is below minus 15 degrees, then the distance can be somewhat reduced, and if it is below minus 20 degrees, then it is better to cancel the workout.
-Although this is not required.
+If the air temperature is below minus 15 degrees, then the distance can be reduced somewhat, and if it is below minus 20 degrees, then it is better to cancel the workout.
+Although this is not necessary.

 • Before training, carefully check the condition of your shoes

-• Wear thick socks made from a mixture of wool and cotton on your feet;
+• · Thick socks made of a mixture of wool and cotton should be worn on your feet;

-• Exercise should be at least 3 times a week and not less than 30 minutes.
+• · You should exercise at least 3 times a week and for at least 30 minutes.

-• The muscles of the arch of the feet should be constantly strengthened to avoid the development of flat feet
+• · You should constantly strengthen the muscles of the arch of your feet to avoid the development of flat feet

-• You should monitor the heart rate - it should not be more than 180 beats per minute. minus your age.
+• · you should monitor your pulse rate - it should not be more than 180 beats per minute. minus your age.

-• During training, self-control is necessary in order not to overload the body and not undermine your health
+• · during training, self-control is necessary so as not to overload the body and not undermine your health

-Separately, it is worth dwelling on the issue of self-control as an important component of sports walking.
+Separately, it is worth dwelling on the issue of self-control as an important component of race walking.

-From early childhood, we are taught that we need to walk a lot.
-Walking is the most versatile means of physical activity on the body.
-She has practically no contraindications, she does not need special clothing and devices.
+From early childhood we are taught that we need to walk a lot.
+Walking is the most universal means of physical activity on the body.
+It has virtually no contraindications; it does not require special clothing or equipment.

 You can walk at any age.
-This lesson can be successfully combined with work, leaving 1-2 stops earlier than necessary.
-If you are a young mother, then there are no problems at all, take a stroller with a baby, and go for a leisurely walk to the nearest park.
-And the child is walking, and you are resting!
-Many mothers with strollers just sit on the bench, although walking is much more beneficial for the body and more interesting for herself.
-If you are determined to do such a simple thing as walking, you can not do without counting steps.
-To do this, there are special devices called pedometers.
-They allow you to count the number of steps.
+This activity can be successfully combined with work by leaving 1-2 stops earlier than needed.
+If you are a young mother, then there are no problems at all, take a stroller with your baby, and go for a leisurely walk to the nearest park.
+And the child is walking, and you are relaxing!
+Many mothers with strollers simply sit on a bench, although walking is much healthier for the body and more interesting for oneself.
+If you are determined to do something as simple as walking, you cannot do without counting your steps.
+For this purpose there are special devices called pedometers.
+They allow you to calculate the number of steps.
 If you do this every day, you can gradually increase the number of steps and, accordingly, improve the result you are striving for.
-If it is not possible to purchase this device, focus on your body, on the feeling of tension in your legs and gradually increase the time and pace of walking.
+If it is not possible to purchase this device, focus on your body, the feeling of tension in your legs and gradually increase the time and pace of walking.

 Types of walking